Documents on this website are being reviewed and updated as necessary to comply with President Trump's executive orders.

 There are countless apps — many of which are free — available to help people who are blind or who have low vision.

-Some are single-purpose — for example, apps that magnify and illuminate text and objects, map ATM locations, tell you what time it is audibly, and more.
+Some are single-purpose — for example, apps that magnify and illuminate text and objects, map ATM locations, tell you what time it is audibly, high-powered scanning apps that make text accessible, and applications that describe the content in images.

 The wide range of options makes it possible for users who are blind or visually impaired to create an individual toolbox with apps that meet their needs and help them navigate the world independently.